Arshadsanto/Landing-Page-Project/README.md

 #### app.js
 * The sections are controlled with javascripts viewport and also by scrolling.
 * Navigation Menu was added dynamically as the section name.
 * Adeventlistener was added to show the effect when scrolling.
+##Dependencies: No
+### Author: Md Arshadul Islam
 ## Reference
 * https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView
 * https://knowledge.udacity.com/questions/85408